jd28/rollnw/docs/structure/objects.rst

 objects
 =======

-rollNW is all about live objects and *not* serialized file formats.
+rollnw is all about live objects and *not* serialized file formats.

 definitions
 -----------